What are Networks?

 The Network Leaders role is:

-b.
-Work with a Network Team to plan gatherings, visit churches and provide resources.
+- Work with a Network Team to plan gatherings, visit churches and provide resources

 How many Church Networks are there?

-Currently, there are 30 but there could be more as we move into the new structure and as Affinity Networks want to be formally recognized and the Elders evaluate the current geographical configuration.
+Currently, there are 21 but there could be more as we continue in the new structure and as Affinity Networks want to be formally recognized and the Council of Elders evaluate the current geographical configuration.